 Resveratrol is a potent antioxidant.

-The subject of hundreds of studies, resveratrol is believed to help enhance brain health, keep the heart healthy, help to protect your cells from random and dangerous mutations…
+The subject of hundreds of studies, resveratrol is believed to help enhance brain health, keep the heart healthy, and help to protect your cells from random and dangerous mutations…

 Resveratrol is even believed to help in weight loss.